 Our eldest son’s career path was simple.
 He’s known since around the age of six, just like his dad.
 (IT/coding/programming/dev-ops/computer-yodahood, also just like his dad.)
 Our second son is more unsure of himself, just like I used to be (oh hold on, and still am).

 He and I had a fun (yes really!) time together researching options, together using my laptop on the kitchen table (I’m not counting tech time as “tech time” if it’s with direct, constant supervision and for educative purposes only).
 We found a really cool guy on YouTube (Jake Voorhees, who happened to be from our homeland in Vancouver, Canada!
-Dude knows what it’s all aboot!) who explained the difference between architects and civil engineers.
+Dude knows what it’s all aboot! [there is even “The Boot” building, in the background of his intro scenery]) who explained the difference between architects and civil engineers.
 In the end, second son decided to start with the path of civil engineering.
 Which I thought sounded perfect for him.
 (Because neither of us is easily influenced by YouTubers. ;))

 I love coaching the kids on life stuff, it’s one of my favourite things to do.
 (Even if it’s not normally one of theirs, to be coached.
 Dang.)
 This is one of the beautiful things about being a mom.
 A beautiful something I might have missed, on a similar evening about six months ago, when I might have been happily tipping through a bottle of red or sparkling, instead of offering to help my eldest sons with their homework just before bedtime.
 Instead letting them do their own “homework,” on their own computers.
 (As if they actually do homework unsupervised when faced with the digital home of all their games and….
 YouTube gamers playing those same games.)